SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-01-Setup/README.md

 ## 2. Configure Cloud Foundry
 Before proceeding with development, we will need to configure our workspace for Cloud Foundry.
 We will need to assign a space for our development.

-1. Open Web IDE Full Stack and _Click Preferences_ (the gear icon at the bottom on the left hand side or by following the menu option _Tools - Preferences_).
+1. In Web IDE Full Stack and _Click Preferences_ (the gear icon at the bottom on the left hand side or by following the menu option _Tools - Preferences_).
 2. Choose _Workspace Preferences - Cloud Foundry_<br>
 ![CF Config](images/setup6_cf_config.JPG)
 3. Select the API Endpoint https://api.cf.eu10.hana.ondemand.com
 4. Enter your User Name and password when prompted to log on to Cloud Foundry
 4. Verify that the Organization is set to `TechEd2018_OPP363` and the Space is set to `OPP363_SPACE_XX` (where XX is the student number assigned to you)
-5. Click _Install Builder_
+5. Click _Install Builder_ (The install might take a few seconds)
 6. Click _Save_

 ## 3. Enable Web IDe Full-Stack Features

 We will be using additional Web IDE features that are not enabled by default.
 The following steps describe how to enable specific features as required.

-1. Open Web IDE Full Stack and _Click Preferences_ (the gear icon at the bottom on the left hand side or by following the menu option _Tools - Preferences_).
+1. In Web IDE Full Stack and _Click Preferences_ (the gear icon at the bottom on the left hand side or by following the menu option _Tools - Preferences_).
 2. Choose _Workspace Preferences - Features_<br>
 ![web ide features](images/setup4_web_ide_features.JPG)
 3. Search for **SAP HANA Database Explorer**<br>